Terms of Engagement

 1. WHO WE ARE AND OUR SERVICES

-1.2 We will provide you with professional services in relation to the intellectual and industrial property rights in which you have an interest, including protecting and defending your rights in your inventions and patents, trade marks, designs or other intellectual property (Intellectual Property Rights).
+1.2.
+We will provide you with a professional service in relation to the intellectual and industrial property rights in which you have an interest, including protecting and defending your rights in your inventions and patents, trade marks, designs or other intellectual property (Intellectual Property Rights).

-1.5 Given the nature of the work undertaken by the QANTM group, a situation may arise where we or another member of the QANTM group may act for your competitor.
+1.5.
+Given the nature of the work undertaken by the QANTM ownership group, a situation may arise where we or another member of the QANTM ownership group may act for your competitor.
 If such a situation arises:

 a. we will seek your informed consent when required;